What is entropy in thermodynamics?

 These two equations are called basic thermodynamic equations for states.

 French engineer Sadi Carnot (1824) studied what quantity of work is obtainable from the heat in the Carnot engine.
 He takes the ideal gas in a cylinder fitted with a frictionless movable piston.
 The Carnot cycle operates in reversible paths given above the picture.

 From Carnot cycles, we can conclude that heat change/temperature = constant for the change of two definite states and independent of path change.
 For the whole cycle of operation, heat change/temperature is equal to zero.

 Unavailable energy and entropy

 dq1/T1 = dq2/T2

-where dq1 energy supplied to the can’t cycle at temp T1.
+where dq1 = energy supplied to the Carnot cycle at temperature T1

-But can’t cycle fails to convert dq2 heat into useful work and rejected to the sink at T2.
-Therefore, the unavailable energy for the cycle = dq2.
+But the Carnot cycle fails to convert dq2 heat into useful work.
+It is rejected from the sink at T2.
+The unavailable energy for the cycle = dq2.
+Therefore, the unavailable energy for the Carnot cycle = T2dS.

-Therefore, when a system absorbed a certain amount of heat in the reversible process a part of absorbed energy can utilize for producing work.
-While the remaining part goes to increases the randomness of the molecules and thereby increases the entropy of the system.
+When a system absorbed a certain amount of heat in the reversible process, a part of the absorbed energy can utilize for producing work.
+The remaining part goes to increase the randomness or entropy of the system.